Enhancing Conformal Prediction via Class Similarity: Experiments

-In Tables~\ref{table: coverage with 0.05} and \ref{table: coverage} in the supplementary, we report the marginal coverage of our MA-CS and MS-CS methods.
-The pre-specified coverage level is preserved.
-As expected, our proposed regularization does not affect this property, which is consistent with the CP theoretical guarantee.
-In the supplementary we report the marginal coverage of the other methods, which also satisfy the specified level.
+\tomt{Due to space limitation, the coverage metrics results are reported in the Appendix.} In Appendix~\ref{app:Marginal coverage} (Tables~\ref{table: coverage with 0.05} and \ref{table: coverage}), we report the marginal coverage of our MA-CS and MS-CS methods.
+The pre-specified coverage level of $1-\alpha$ is preserved.
+In this appendix we report the marginal coverage of the other methods, which also satisfy the specified level.

+\tomt{In Appendix~\ref{app:conditional coverage} (Tables~\ref{table: TopCovGap with 0.05} and \ref{table: TopCovGap}), we report the worst class-conditional coverage gap for each method across all settings.
+Overall, our class-similarity approach does not significantly change this metric compared to the standard versions.
+In fact, for LAC and SAPS, our MS-CS often yields modest improvement (smaller gaps from $1-\alpha$).}

 In Tables \ref{table: results with alpha 0.05} and \ref{table: results with alpha 0.1} we report the results for the average prediction set size and, when relevant, the average number of superclasses in the prediction set for coverage levels of \{0.05, 0.1\} respectively.
 Both tables contain similar findings.
 Let us discuss the results of Table \ref{table: results with alpha 0.05}.